 High-quality architecture that complements the natural environment is encouraged for all public facilities (i.e. small-scale buildings such as restrooms, gazebos, boardwalks, etc.).
-New structures should be constructed and designed to complement the rural character of the district and encouraged to meet LEED standards and should not impact view sheds.
+New structures should be this page of the district and encouraged to meet LEED standards and should not impact view sheds.
 All building footprints should respect existing floodplains, wetlands, and wooded areas.
 Additionally, buildings should be well lit, highly visible, and provide public, ADA compliant amenities.